 Intercollegiate Athletics

-University of Nebraska – Lincoln is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
+University of Nebraska – Lincoln is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Big Ten Conference)